zoonk/handbook/about/values.md

 That's also why everything we do is open and transparent.
 We're not building this for ourselves.
-We're building this because we believe can change things.
+We're building this because we believe education can improve things.

 Can someone use our work and make money out of it?
 Yes, they can.
 But that's okay.